gokits/gohttpparam/README.md

 # gohttpparam
-http param utility for golang
+http param parse and validation utility for golang